Ajoyabhi/digital-blueprints-it-solutions/README.md

-# TechFlow Solutions - IT Services Platform
+# PayzuTech - IT Services Platform

 A modern, full-stack web application for an IT services company that provides comprehensive cloud solutions, cybersecurity services, AI/ML implementation, software development, and IT infrastructure management.
 The platform showcases services, case studies, and client testimonials while providing consultation booking capabilities.